Theoretical study of the two-proton halo candidate $^{17}$Ne including contributions from resonant continuum and pairing correlations: Numerical details, results and discussion

-Experimental studies~\cite{Warner,Kanungo03,Geithner08,Tanaka2010-prc} still can not confirm the halo structure of $^{17}$Ne.
-Corresponding theoretical studies are still controversial.
-Even if the binding energy, matter density and radius, agree with the experimental results, it is still hard to judge a halo nucleus because of small difference of the resonant levels.
-Therefore, the occupation probabilities of the resonant states 2s$_{1/2}$ and 1d$_{5/2}$ are discussed for the possibility of the halo existence.
+Experimental studies~\cite{Warner,Kanungo03,Geithner08,Tanaka2010-prc} have not been able to confirm the halo structure of $^{17}$Ne, and the corresponding theoretical studies are still controversial.
+The possibility of the halo existence for $^{17}$Ne is discussed by the occupation probabilities of the resonant orbitals 2s$_{1/2}$ and 1d$_{5/2}$.
 With a three-cluster model, Timofeyuk {\it et al.} obtain a (2s$_{1/2})^2$-dominant configuration ~\cite{Timofeyuk}.
-However a three-body model calculation by Garrido {\it et al.} suggested almost equal occupation probabilities of the (2s$_{1/2})^2$ and (1d$_{5/2})^2$ levels~\cite{Garrido}.
-From the Coulomb mass shift, Nakamura {\it et al.} suggested a (2s$_{1/2})^2$ dominance~\cite{Nakamura}, but Fortune {\it et al.} oppositely suggested a (1d$_{5/2})^2$ dominance~\cite{Fortune}.
-By calculating the interaction cross sections $\sigma_\mathrm I$ with a Hartree-Fock type wave function and the Glauber model~\cite{Kitagawa}, Kitagawa {\it et al.} also proposed a (1d$_{5/2})^2$ dominance.
-In our scheme, the occupation probability of (1d$_{5/2})^2$ is larger than that of (2s$_{1/2})^2$, because the single particle level for $\pi$2s$_{1/2}$ lies just above that for $\pi$1d$_{5/2}$.
+Some three-body model calculations suggest almost equal occupation probabilities of the (2s$_{1/2})^2$ and (1d$_{5/2})^2$ orbitals~\cite{Sagawa11,Garrido,Grigorenko}, but some calculations suggest a (1d$_{5/2})^2$ dominance~\cite{Sagawa10}.
+From the Coulomb mass shift, Nakamura {\it et al.} suggest a (2s$_{1/2})^2$ dominance~\cite{Nakamura}, but Fortune {\it et al.} oppositely suggest a (1d$_{5/2})^2$ dominance~\cite{Fortune}.
+By calculating the interaction cross section $\sigma_\mathrm I$ with a Hartree-Fock type wave function and the Glauber model~\cite{Kitagawa}, Kitagawa {\it et al.} also proposed a (1d$_{5/2})^2$ dominance.

-For the neutron-rich nuclei close to the drip line, sd-shell structure may change so that the level $\nu$2s$_{1/2}$ and the level $\nu$1d$_{5/2}$ inverse, which leads to the magic number 16~\cite{Ozawa00}.
-For $^{17}$Ne, if the inversion occurs, the occupation probability of $\pi$2s$_{1/2}$ will be enlarged to form halo.
-Meanwhile, the Coulomb barrier prevent the $\pi$2s$_{1/2}$ level falling.
-From this point of view, this new magic number 16 might not appear in proton-rich nuclei.
-At least, the inversion does not appear for $^{17}$Ne in our present calculations.
-That means it is difficult to form halo.
-By taking some other effect into consideration, such as $\rho NN$ tensor coupling included in the RMF calculations~\cite{Jiang05}, the inversion of the level $\nu$2s$_{1/2}$ and the level $\nu$1d$_{5/2}$ might occur.
-An effort on this point within the framework of RMF theory is in the process.
+In our present scheme, the occupation probability of (1d$_{5/2})^2$ is larger than that of (2s$_{1/2})^2$, because the $\pi$2s$_{1/2}$ orbital lies slightly above $\pi$1d$_{5/2}$ orbital.
+The inclusion of tensor force might alter the present results, which has been discussed for proton 1d$_{5/2}-$1d$_{3/2}$ splitting decreasing for Ca isotopes in Ref.~\cite{Jiang05} within the framework of the RMF model, also appearing in Ref.~\cite{Wang11} within the framework of HFB+SLy5+tensor force model.
+Moreover, the consideration of pairing correlations is important since the filling near the Fermi surface is embedded in the continuum so that the density of the energy levels becomes large.
+In this sense, the state-dependent pairing gap may be necessary.
+Such an effort on this point is in process.